-On February 21, 2022 Class Intercom launched the annual Content GenerationⓇ Award contest with one exciting change, a student category.
+Class Intercom recently launched its annual Content GenerationⓇ Award contest with one exciting update: a student category.
 School stories are told from a variety of perspectives, and recently, students have added their voice to school social media channels.

 After an exciting entry period, the deliberation committee narrowed content generation nominations to 10 student finalists before a five-day voting period ensued.
 With over 8,000 student votes, two students were named winner and runner up of the 2022 Content Generation AwardⓇ on March 30th for their innovation, creativity, critical thinking, communication, and collaboration.